noncombatant/trie.js/README.md

 # A Simple JavaScript Trie

 This is a simple implementation of a trie in JavaScript.
-It can map any iterable type (string, arrays, et c.) to any type.
+It can map any iterable type (string, array, et c.) to any type.

 It would be helpful if something like this were in the JavaScript standard library.
 It’s surprisingly applicable in e.g. autocomplete UIs.
 Until then, you